 Running a tour or activity business during the off-tourist season comes with its own set of challenges.

-There are still many low-season opportunities that your tour or activity business can take advantage of and we can even show you how to get more bookings in low season!
+There are so many low-season opportunities that your tour or activity business can take advantage of, and we can even show you how to get more bookings in low season.

 1.Prepare During the Peak-Season

 Anticipate the low season by taking advantage of the peak season.

 When people are visiting your website, booking tours, and sharing your business with their friends, collect as much information from them as possible.